Meet The Team

 Justin Chang enjoys looking for his inspiration wherever he can find it because he finds that there’s a bit of everything involved in law; he’s been inspired by the books he’s read, the news he’s watched, the traditions he celebrates, and even the music he listens to.
 Even the sentiments he holds towards small things, whether law-related or not, have long had a role in cultivating the value he places on fair, reasonable, and rational judgment and upon individual and civil liberty.

-2nd Year | Criminology
+2nd Year | Accounting

 Vice President of External Relations